Olympus E-5 Comparison Review

 The Olympus E-5 is a DSLR (Digital Single Lens Reflex) camera that was announced in September 2010 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12.2 megapixel.

-The Olympus E-5 has a Camera Elo of 1879.
+Is the Olympus E-5 a good camera?
+The E-5 has a Camera Elo of 1887.
 This rating puts the E-5 among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-5 falls among the top 50 percent.
+In terms of its sensor size category (Four Thirds cameras), the E-5 ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|